Tomato Gnocchi Soup – 20 Minute Meal

 Soup is such a great way to get a comforting meal on the table quickly!
 Be sure to check out my other quick and easy soup recipes, especially my Mediterranean Vegetable Soup or Tuscan White Bean Soup with Kale.

-- Balsamic vinegar – the helps to remove the canned flavor from the tomatoes
+- Balsamic vinegar – the helps to remove the canned flavor from the tomatoes, this is what makes this recipe taste like it’s from a restaurant.

 - Sundried tomatoes in olive oil – I highly recommend adding a little bit of the olive oil from the sundried tomatoes to the soup as it adds so much flavor.

-- Gnocchi – I used frozen cauliflower gnocchi in this recipe but you could also use potato gnocchi.
+- Gnocchi – I used frozen cauliflower gnocchi in this recipe but you could also use shelf stable potato gnocchi (this cooks even quicker).

 How to make tomato gnocchi soup